-All calculations were done using the Sustainability Indicator Management and Analysis Platform (SIMAP), EF version 2022 (the most up to date available at time of calculation).
-Global Warming Potential (GWP) values are from the IPCC Fifth Assessment Report (AR5).
+All calculations were done using the Sustainability Indicator Management and Analysis Platform (SIMAP), EF version 2024 (the most up to date available at time of calculation).
+The SIMAP 2024 emission factors shifted to use of EPA Hub for waste-related emissions factors, resulting in a retroactive increase in waste emissions for all years.
+Global Warming Potential (GWP) values are from the IPCC Sixth Assessment Report (AR6).
 The selected radiative forcing factor was 2.7 and the air travel cost version was "BTS."

 For Market Based Scope 2 emissions calculations, an LADWP supplier-specific emission factor was applied to the properties that use LADWP (UPC, UPC North, HSC campus and the USC Hotel).
-These supplier specific emissions factors were published by LADWP (for which the last available update was the 2022 version) and reflect the municipal utility's generation mix.
-The other facilities in Catalina and Pasadena used the residual mix for E-Grid region CAMX (v2022).
+These supplier specific emissions factors were published by LADWP (for which the last available update was the 2023 version: 499 lbs/MWh) and reflect the municipal utility's generation mix.
+The Pacific Asian Museum used the Pasadena Water and Power 2023 Power content label value of 835 lbs/MWh).
+Facilities in Catalina used the residual mix for E-Grid region CAMX.

 FTE figures used for benchmarking were drawn from IPEDS data, accessed from the USC Institutional Research site (http://oir.usc.edu/ipeds/); specifically, the "12-Month Enrollment" and "Human Resources" reports.

 Gross Square Footage is tracked by USC Facilities.